Ariana Grande: Career

-2008–2012: Career beginnings and Nickelodeon
+2008–2013: Career beginnings and Nickelodeon

-By age 13, Grande became serious about pursuing a music career, although she still concentrated on theater.
-When she first arrived in Los Angeles, California to meet with her managers, she expressed a desire to record an R&B album: "I was like, 'I want to make an R&B album,' They were like 'Um, that's a helluva goal!
+When she first arrived in Los Angeles, California, to meet with her managers, she expressed a desire to record an R&B album: "I was like, 'I want to make an R&B album,' They were like 'Um, that's a helluva goal!
 Who is going to buy a 14-year-old's R&B album?!'"
 In 2008, Grande was cast as cheerleader Charlotte in the Broadway musical 13.
-When she joined the musical, Grande left North Broward Preparatory School, but continued to be enrolled; the school sent her materials to study with tutors.
-She also sang various times at the New York City jazz club Birdland.

 Grande was cast in the Nickelodeon television show Victorious along with 13 co-star Elizabeth Gillies in 2009.
 In the sitcom, set at a performing arts high school, she played the "adorably dimwitted" Cat Valentine.
-She had to dye her hair red every other week for the role, which severely damaged her hair.
+She had to dye her hair red every other week for the role, which damaged it.
 The show premiered in March 2010 to the second-largest audience for a live-action series in Nickelodeon, with 5.7 million viewers.
 The role helped propel Grande to teen idol status, but she was more interested in a music career, saying that acting is "fun, but music has always been first and foremost with me."
-Her character was compared to "Brittany Murphy's performance as the hapless Tai in Clueless" and described as being "very impressionable and easily swayed" but "generally sweet".

 After the first season of Victorious wrapped, Grande wanted to focus on her music career and began working on her debut album in August 2010.
-To strengthen her vocal range, she began working with vocal coach Eric Vetro.
 The second season premiered in April 2011 to 6.2 million viewers, becoming the show's highest-rated episode.
 In May 2011, Grande appeared in Greyson Chance's video for the song "Unfriend You" from his album Hold On 'til the Night (2011), portraying his ex-girlfriend.
 She made her first musical appearance on the track "Give It Up" from the Victorious soundtrack in August 2011.
 While filming Victorious, Grande made several recordings of herself singing covers of songs by Adele, Whitney Houston and Mariah Carey, and uploaded them to YouTube.
 A friend of Monte Lipman, chief executive officer (CEO) of Republic Records, came across one of the videos.
 Impressed by her vocals, he sent the links to Lipman, who signed her to a recording contract.
 Grande voiced the title role in the English dub of the Spanish-language animated film Snowflake, the White Gorilla in November 2011.
-From 2011 to 2013, she voiced the fairy Princess Diaspro in the Nickelodeon revival of Winx Club.
+From 2011 to 2013, she was cast in the role of fairy Princess Diaspro in the Nickelodeon revival of Winx Club.